31. Central America part 1 – 2013

 Puerto Viejo and Shawandha Lodge

 After 4 wonderful days, we moved on to the Caribbean coast.
-Since the rafting out was level 4, we chose the van alternative.

 The open-air dining area was very attractive and comfortable for both eating and relaxing.

-The beach was across the street and a ¼ mile down a trail.
-The little walk was well worth it.
 The beach was picturesque with the jungle coming right down to the shore.
 The water was warm, and the surf gentle.
 The hotel provided beach towels but no chairs or umbrellas.
 However, there was enough natural shade to make sitting on the beach very pleasant.

-The best treat was the Chocorart chocolate plantation tour, which included walking through the plantation, learning the process and chocolate tastings.
+Best was the Chocorart chocolate plantation tour, which included walking through the plantation, learning the process and chocolate tastings.
 The hot chocolate was fantastic.

 Arenal Volcano and Tabacon Lodge